Killarney: Tourism

+Outside of Dublin, Killarney has more hotel and guesthouse beds than any other town or city in the state, with an estimated 10,600 tourist beds generating close to 1.6 million bed nights annually.

+Killarney's jaunting cars, horse-drawn carriages operated by local families known as jarveys, remain one of the town's most recognisable tourist features, with around 70 licensed cars operating from the town and Killarney National Park in a normal season, the majority owned and driven by individual operators.

 In 2023, in a scheme intended to reduce litter volumes during the tourist season, Killarney became the first town in Ireland to ban single-use coffee cups.

 Transport

 Road

 Killarney is served by National Primary Route N22 (north to Tralee and Castleisland and east to Cork); the National Secondary Routes N72 (west to Killorglin and east to Mallow, Fermoy, and Dungarvan) and the N71 (south to Kenmare and Bantry).